carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/README.md

 ## Lesson 4: Redux with React (2h 30min)

 You’ll learn how to add React to a Redux application and have the state of that application be managed by Redux.
+We will convert the `index.html` file a React app using Redux.
+Hurrai!.
+Remember to go to the the [todos](./todos/index.html) Begin by importing the scripts for React, ReactDOM and Babel.
+And add a new babel script with the scheleton of the classes.

 ## Lesson 5: Asynchronous Redux (2h 30min)